Zenchiyu/learning-rl/Intro_RL_Sutton_book/Chap2-Multi-Armed-Bandits/10-armed-testbed/README.md

 **Disclaimer:** My work is not necessarily free of mistakes.
 Please contact me if you see possible improvements so I can update the files.

+**Note:** We broke ties randomly for the argmax instead of picking the first action all the time.

 ---

 ## Introduction